20 Amazing Outdoor Activities in Wisconsin

 Cruising Lake Geneva is one of the best outdoor adventures Wisconsin has to offer.
 Don’t forget to check out the Black Point Estate, a tremendous mansion that was built in the late 1800s.

 Planning on staying overnight?
 Check out my guide on where to stay in Lake Geneva and make the most of your trip!
+If you’re in Lake Geneva for a couples getaway, the city has some of the most romantic hotels in Wisconsin.

 7. Get enchanted at the Olbrich Botanical Gardens